seedstack/website/content/docs/seed/manual/rest/index.md

 # Resources

 In the context of JAX-RS, resources are classes annotated with `@Path`.
-All these classes are automatically detected and registered by SEED.
+All these classes are automatically detected and registered by Seed.
-This means that you can inject any other classes bound by SEED in your resources.
-A new resource class instance is created for each request.
+This means that you can inject any other classes managed by Seed in your resources.
+A new instance of the resource class is created for each request.

 {{% callout info %}}
-In order to avoid possible conflict with static resources, all REST resources are mapped by default to `/rest/`.
+In order to avoid possible conflict with static resources, all REST resources are prefixed by default with `/rest/`.
 {{% /callout %}}

 Here is an example of a simple "Hello World" REST resource.
-This resource is exposed on `/rest/hello`.
+This resource is exposed by default on `/rest/hello`.

     @Path("/hello")
     public class HelloResource {